DionneMaguire/dionnes_wines/README.md

 ### Store owner / superuser options

 For the store owner, they need to be able to add, edit and delete wines.
 So if the store owner or superuser is logged in, they have access to wine management from the navbar.
-I ahve added security that only superuser can access these pages and even if people try to access them through the urls they will not be able to do so.
+I have added security that only superuser can access these pages and even if people try to access them through the urls they will not be able to do so.

 ![wine mgt](/documentation/images/wine-mgt.png)